<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Net New Revenue or Die

 One of the ways sales organizations increase their net new revenue is by lowering their prices to make it easier to acquire clients.
-This isn't always a bad idea, as long as your profit margins allow you to serve your clients as they need and also allow you to invest in the business.
-But some leaders want revenue growth that causes their company to lack the profitability they need.
+This isn’t always a bad idea, as long as your profit margins are sufficient to ensure that you can serve your clients effectively and invest in the business.
+However, it's essential to focus not just on increasing revenue but on generating profitable revenue.
+Some leaders prioritize revenue growth without considering whether it aligns with the profitability needed to sustain long-term business health.

 3d render of a dollar